 Here’s an example of __underlined text__

-How to Create Strikethrough Text in Discord
+How to Create Discord Strikethrough Text

 For strikethrough text, we need to use the tilde (~) key.